apop274/Apop-Code/README.md

-# Rand
+# Apop's Code

-random code that i be writing
+some work that i have done